madoublet/respond1/README.md

 RespondCMS
 ==========

-Responsive CMS to build Responsive sites using Bootstrap
+RespondCMS is a responsive content management solution used to build responsive websites.
+Built using PHP, jQuery, and Bootstrap.